 - The first step is to find a self-directed IRA custodian, such as Midland, that can do the recordkeeping and report to the IRS on the movement of funds and the real estate in the IRA.

 - You do not need to own the property 100% with IRA funds.
 When purchasing the property, you can team up with other entities or your funds.
-However, going forward, all expenses and income have to remain proportional to how the property was purchased.
+But, all expenses and income going forward have to remain proportional to how you purchase the property.
 For example, if you buy a $100,000 property using $90,000 (90%) of your IRA funds and $10,000 (10%) of your child’s IRA funds, going forward, all expenses and income have to remain in this proportion.
 If your real estate tax bill is $1,000, then your IRA would need to pay $900 (90%) and your child’s IRA would need to pay $100 (10%).

 - You cannot live in the property personally or have disqualified people living in the property if your IRA owns it.
 Disqualified parties include your parents, grandparents, spouse, children, grandchildren, daughter, and son’s/daughter’s in-laws.